Huiziwang/Huiziwang.github.io/README.md

 - Supervisor: Dr. Kitty Cardwell, United States Department of Agriculture (USDA) National Plant Health Champion and Director of the Institute for Biosecurity and Microbial Forensics (IBMF) at Oklahoma State University (Emerita).

-- Role: Served as the lead statistician for an interdisciplinary research team including professors and students from Oklahoma State University and the University of California, Riverside that was funded by USDA.
+- Role: The lead statistician for an interdisciplinary research team including professors and students from Oklahoma State University and the University of California, Riverside that was funded by USDA.

 - Responsibilities: Algorithm Development; Data Generation; Data Curation; Statistical Analysis and Validation; E-probe Design; E-probe Validation; Mentored Student; Weekly Meeting.